I-GraphX-GmbH/meta-fus/README-yocto-f+s.txt

-fsimx6-Y0.1
+fsimx6-Y0.2
 ===========

-This is the first F&S release for Yocto.
-At the moment it is only available for the efusA9 module (imx6dl-efusa9).
-Other boards and modules will follow in the future.
+This is the second F&S release for Yocto.
+At the moment it is only available for the efusA9 module (imx6dl-efusa9) and armStoneA9 single-board computer (imx6dl-armstonea9) with the single or dual core version of the i.MX6 CPU (Solo or DualLite).
+Other boards, modules and CPU variants will follow in the future.

 This release is based on the Freescale fsl-community-bsp release of Yocto which in turn is based on Yocto 1.6.1 (Daisy).
 It provides a